 Once you go through all the test assignments, score them in your spreadsheet.
 Pay everyone else the agreed upon rate and thank them.
 These are all strong candidates – make sure to record their contact information because you might find a use for their style of writing in the future.

-Hire The Freelance Writer For Your Agency’s Project
+Hiring The Content Writer For Your Agency’s Project

 Look at the scores in your spreadsheet, and then look at how you’ve rated the test pieces.
 If the test is “exceptional or “strong” and the marks are all 5s and 4s, that person is in the running.

 The decision might come down to two people who are neck to neck.
 If that happens, use the interview sessions as a guide – pick a person that’s easier to work with, and fits the project timeline better.
 This might mean letting go of a stronger writer because they are not immediately available.